spitemonster/muso/README.md

 # roadmap

+like all this, this will change and has changed.

--   [ ] artist accounts
+-   [ ] artist account management
--   [ ] audio uploads and server-side audio conversion
+    -   [ ] song upload, server side audio conversion
+    -   [ ] discography management
+    -   [ ] sales/download reporting
+-   [ ] streaming music player
     -   [ ] search, tagging and recommendations for organic discovery
--   [ ] client-side streaming player

 # setup